48 Things To Do In Tucson When It’s Too Hot!

 Location: Sunsplash (155 W Hampton Ave, Mesa), Wet N’Wild (4243 W Pinnacle Peak Rd, Glendale)

-9. Brunch and coffee at Mercado San Agustin
+9. Feast on authentic breakfast tacos at Mercado San Agustin

 At Mercado, you’ll find a number of authentic Mexican bakeries, a few restaurants, and an excellent local coffee shop.
 Grab a fresh brewed cup of delicious coffee at Presta and wait in line at Seis for the best breakfast tacos in town (the wait is worth it).
 Sit back, relax and enjoy breakfast in this mini tree covered oasis in the heart of the city.